-The University of Pittsburgh provides an online portal for participating classes called Courseweb and a site has been created for this course.
-Here you will find relevant course material such as a copy of the syllabus, sample exams, etc. You may also view your grades online through this site.
+The University of Pittsburgh provides an online portal for participating classes called Courseweb.
+Here you will find your grades and relevant course material such as a copy of the syllabus, sample exams, etc.

 http://courseweb.pitt.edu

 The username and password is the same as your Pitt email account.
 If you need to setup your email account or have forgotten your username and password then call the computer center help desk (4-HELP or 412-624-4357).